zezo-089/Google-Font-Installer/README.md

 # Google-Font-Installer
 Magisk module that installs Official Google font on every android device, supports all android versions from 4.2.2 to 13 (note : android 14 not tested)

-Check Releases and you will find the module
+Check Releases and you will find the module + source code

+wait for new changes in repos + releases

 please support me , I love you ❤️